l3LUEPHOENIX/vision/README.md

 - inotify
 - requests
 - redis

+## Changes
+1.2:
+    - All python packages are installed via pip from offline packages, including gunicorn and gevent.
+    - gunicorn is installed and uitilized.
+    - bloat packages removed

+Up coming:
+    - HTTPS
+    - Form for creating more sources, and the display windows for each of those sources.
+    - string validation and termination
+    - authentication?
+    - stylesheets

 # app.py
 The flask front end...
 Nothing too special here.
 Establishes routes and publishes incoming data.